 As defined in the Clean Air Act, "primary" air quality standards represent the maximum allowable concentration of each criteria pollutant that protects against adverse health effects.
-The primary standards are required to be set at a level that "protects the public health" with an "adequate margin of safety," without regard to the economic or technical feasibility of attainment.
-Secondary standards are established to protect against adverse impacts on human comfort and welfare, including impacts on visibility, vegetation, animals, wildlife, materials and property.
-The States, together with EPA, are responsible for ensuring that the primary air quality standards are met "as expeditiously as practicable", within the deadlines specified in the Act.
-The secondary standards are to be attained in a "reasonable" period of time.
+The primary standards are required to be set at a level that 'protects the public health" with an "adequate margin of safety," without regard to the economic or technical feasibility of attainment.
+Secondary standards are established to protect against adverse impacts on human comfort and welfare, including impacts on visibility, vegetation, animals, wildlife, materials, and property.
+The States, together with EPA, are responsible for ensuring that the primary air quality standards are met "as expeditiously as practicable," within the deadlines specified in the Act.
+The secondary standards are to be attained in a 'reasonable' period of time.

-Primary and secondary standards for $oxidants^2$ were first set by EPA in 1971.
+Primary and secondary standards for oxidants were first set by EPA in 1971.
 In 1979, EPA revised the standards to the current definition.
-Both the primary and secondary standards for ozone are currently defined as a daily maximum, one-hour average concentration of 0.12 ppm, not to be exceeded more than once per year, on average.
+Both the primary and secondary standards for ozone are currently defined as a daily maximum, 1-hour average concentration of 0.12 parts per million (ppm). not to be exceeded more than once per year, on average.

 In the Clean Air Act Amendments of 1970, Congress set 1975 as the deadline for meeting the primary air quality standards.
-The States were required to develop and carry out State Implementation Plans (SIPS), estimating the emissions reductions required to attain the NAAQS, and establishing control programs to achieve the required reductions.
-In addition, EPA was required to develop New Source Performance Standards (NSPS) that would be imposed on new or modified stationary sources with the potential to emit more than 100 tons per year of any of the criteria pollutants or of volatile organic compounds (VOCs), one of the two principal precursors of ozone.
-To enforce the NSPS, the States were required to enforce a specified schedule for reducing emissions from motor vehicles.
+The States were required to develop and carry out SIPS, estimating the emissions reductions required to attain the NAAQS, and establishing control programs to achieve the required reductions.
+In addition, EPA